-The Social Product is that part of our income allocated repairs and preventive maintenance. to selected stakeholders, i.e. the workforce, the state, shareholders, banks, suppliers (not including suppliers of crude oil, other raw materials and finished products), as well as at large (donations and sponsorships).
-It also encompasses the cost of securing operations, including expenditure for Health, Safety and the Environment, insurance of facilities,
+The Social Product is that part of our income allocated to selected stakeholders, i.e. the workforce, the state, shareholders, banks, suppliers (not including suppliers of crude oil, other raw materials and finished products), as well as society at large (donations and sponsorships).
+It also encompasses the cost of securing operations, including expenditure for Health, Safety and the Environment, insurance of facilities, repairs and preventive maintenance.

-Based on the above, the Social Product returned to stakeholders in 2015 amounts to 482.2 million euros, while the amounts given back in previous years can be seen in the following table:
+Based on the above, the Social Product returned to stakeholders in 2016 amounts to 662.4 million euros.